Intimacy

 The Busy Mind During Sex

 Thinking about work during sex, worrying about how your body looks, anxious about whether you are performing well, wondering whether you will reach orgasm.
-According to a study in the Journal of Sexual Medicine, about 70% of women and about 40% of men report getting distracted during sex.
+Research in sexual medicine journals indicates that about 70% of women and about 40% of men report getting distracted during sex.

 This mental busyness steals attention from bodily sensations and dramatically reduces pleasure.
 Your body is aroused, but your mind cannot register it.
 This disconnect leads to decreased sexual satisfaction, difficulty reaching orgasm, and a lack of intimacy with your partner.